lakehq/sail/docs/guide/deployment/kubernetes.md

 You will need to make the Docker image available to your Kubernetes cluster.
 The exact steps depend on your Kubernetes environment.
 For example, you may want to push the Docker image to your private Docker registry accessible from the Kubernetes cluster.

-If you are using a local Kubernetes cluster, you may want to load the Docker image into the cluster.
+If you are using a local Kubernetes cluster, you may need to load the Docker image into the cluster.
 The command varies depending on the Kubernetes distribution you are using.
 Here are the examples for some well-known Kubernetes distributions.
 You can refer to their documentation for more details.